Aminocd/slate/source/index.html.md

 id | The ID of the transfer
-amount-atomic | The amount of currency transferred, in atomic units (each whole unit is composed of 10^10 atomic units) receiving-user-id | The ID of the transfer receiver, only shown if the owner of the currency holding that the transfer debited from is the logged-in user receiving-username | The username of the transfer sender, only shown if the owner of the currency holding that the transfer debited from is the logged-in user sender-day-counter | The day counter of the sending currency holding when it was debited by the transfer, only shown if the owner of the currency holding that the transfer debited from is the logged-in user receiver-day-counter | The day counter of the receiving currency holding when it was credited by the transfer, only shown if the owner of the currency holding that the transfer credited to is the logged-in user transfer-sender-currency-holding-type | Whether the currency holding that the transfer debited from is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding", only shown if the owner of the currency holding that the transfer debited from is the logged-in user transfer-sender-currency-holding-id | The ID of the public or private currency holding that the transfer debited from, only shown if the owner of the currency holding that the transfer debited from is the logged-in user transfer-receiver-currency-holding-type | Whether the currency holding that the transfer credited to is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding", only shown if the owner of the currency holding that the transfer credited to is the logged-in user transfer-receiver-currency-holding-id | The ID of the public or private currency holding that the transfer credited to, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sending-user-id | The ID of the transfer sender, only shown if the owner of the currency holding that the transfer debited from is the logged-in user sender-username | The username of the transfer sender, only shown if the owner of the currency holding that the transfer debited from is the logged-in user sender-before-amount-atomic | The balance, in atomic units, of the sending currency holding before it was debited from by the transfer, only shown if the owner of the currency holding that the transfer debited from is the logged-in user sender-after-amount-atomic | The balance, in atomic units, of the sending currency holding after it was debited from by the transfer, only shown if the owner of the currency holding that the transfer debited from is the logged-in user receiver-before-amount-atomic | The balance, in atomic units, of the receiving currency holding before it was credited to by the transfer, only shown if the owner of the currency holding that the transfer credited to is the logged-in user receiver-after-amount-atomic | The balance, in atomic units, of the receiving currency holding after it was credited to by the transfer, only shown if the owner of the currency holding that the transfer credited to is the logged-in user transferred-currency-id | The ID of the transferred currency transferred-currency-name | The currency_name of the transferred currency created-at | The time and date when the transfer was created updated-at | The time and date when the transfer was last updated
+amount-atomic | The amount of currency transferred, in atomic units (each whole unit is composed of 10^10 atomic units) receiving-user-id | The ID of the transfer receiver, only shown if the owner of the currency holding that the transfer debited from is the logged-in user receiver-username | The username of the transfer receiver, only shown if the owner of the currency holding that the transfer debited from is the logged-in user sender-day-counter | The day counter of the sending currency holding when it was debited by the transfer, only shown if the owner of the currency holding that the transfer debited from is the logged-in user receiver-day-counter | The day counter of the receiving currency holding when it was credited by the transfer, only shown if the owner of the currency holding that the transfer credited to is the logged-in user transfer-sender-currency-holding-type | Whether the currency holding that the transfer debited from is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding", only shown if the owner of the currency holding that the transfer debited from is the logged-in user transfer-sender-currency-holding-id | The ID of the public or private currency holding that the transfer debited from, only shown if the owner of the currency holding that the transfer debited from is the logged-in user transfer-receiver-currency-holding-type | Whether the currency holding that the transfer credited to is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding", only shown if the owner of the currency holding that the transfer credited to is the logged-in user transfer-receiver-currency-holding-id | The ID of the public or private currency holding that the transfer credited to, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sending-user-id | The ID of the transfer sender, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sender-username | The username of the transfer sender, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sender-before-amount-atomic | The balance, in atomic units, of the sending currency holding before it was debited from by the transfer, only shown if the owner of the currency holding that the transfer debited from is the logged-in user sender-after-amount-atomic | The balance, in atomic units, of the sending currency holding after it was debited from by the transfer, only shown if the owner of the currency holding that the transfer debited from is the logged-in user receiver-before-amount-atomic | The balance, in atomic units, of the receiving currency holding before it was credited to by the transfer, only shown if the owner of the currency holding that the transfer credited to is the logged-in user receiver-after-amount-atomic | The balance, in atomic units, of the receiving currency holding after it was credited to by the transfer, only shown if the owner of the currency holding that the transfer credited to is the logged-in user transferred-currency-id | The ID of the transferred currency transferred-currency-name | The name of the transferred currency created-at | The time and date when the transfer was created updated-at | The time and date when the transfer was last updated